bythew3i/WalkerSimulationFor2020WAIC/docs.md

 including webots, leg_motion etc. Please give ~30s for everything to boot up, and for the robot entering dynamic mode.

+> You need map_server to host the 2d map file.
+Install with `sudo apt-get install ros-melodic-map-server` if you don't have it. (or `rosdep install` ??)
 ```bash
 roslaunch thewalkingdead nav_prepare.launch
 # Wait for about 30s...